Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat. The word pemmican comes from the

 In addition, it is a perfect snack for traveling, hiking, camping, or during crises where cooking meals are challenging.
 This food doesn't need any refrigeration, and it is lightweight.

-dried fruits, and fat to hold it all together.
-In the past, it was considered essential for sustaining hunters and warriors on the trail to have pemmican.
-One can eat pemmican using the hand without any utensils.
-It can be added to the stews, soups, rice, or anything that needs boosts.
+The traditional recipe for Pemmican includes lean meat, dried fruits, and fat to hold it all together.
+In the past, it was considered essential for sustaining hunters and warriors on the trail to have Pemmican.

-To eat pemmican in the style of Native American or Canadian, you need to pop a little pemmican in your mouth and chew it just as how you chew gum.
-It is surprisingly filling when you eat it this way.
 Though the food is small in volume, it will give power to your body because it is concentrated and loaded with protein.

-This article will discuss the history of pemmican, the ingredients used, and its nutritional value or health benefits.
+This article will discuss the history of Pemmican, the ingredients used, and its nutritional value or health benefits.
 We will also tackle how to make a Pemmican today, especially during outdoor activities or emergencies.

 History of Pemmican

-According to history, Metis (mixed American-Indian and Euro-American ancestry) would travel to the southwest prairie part of Canada, slaughter buffalo, and make it as pemmican.
-Then, they will trade it at the posts of North West Company.
-The people on the edge of the prairie would consider pemmican an important good in the trade since it could give them nourishment for the whole day.
+Then, they would trade it at the posts of the North West Company.
+The people on the prairie's edge considered Pemmican an essential good in the trade since it could nourish them for the whole day.

 Alexander Mackenzie in 1793, Robert Peary, an explorer in the North Pole from 1886 to 1909, and Ernest Shackleton from 1914 to 1916 in the Antarctic.